You may live in the City of Oaks, but there’s a wealth of other trees suitable for your Raleigh home landscape design.

 4. Grow Food with Fruit and Nut Trees

-Experts recommend the following fruit trees and nut trees for Raleigh yards:
+Experts recommend the following fruit and nut trees for Raleigh yards:

 5. Plant the Right Tree in the Right Place

 The site you select to plant your tree matters.
-Depending on the type, there should be ample space for the tree to root and spread, access to full sun or partial shade, and compatible soil.
-The function of the tree — be it for a focal point, shade, privacy, or windbreak — and whether you have a small yard or a large one also will determine its placement.
+Depending on the type, there should be ample space for the tree to root and spread.
+The trees also need access to full sun or partial shade, and compatible soil.
+The function of the tree — be it for a focal point, shade, privacy, or windbreak — and whether you have a small yard or a large one will also determine its placement.

 Installing your trees in the right place will cut down on serious maintenance issues and set the trees on a path toward longevity.
 Mature trees increase property value and, according to the North Carolina Forestry Association, an acre of mature trees can absorb the amount of carbon dioxide emitted by a car that’s been driven 26,000 miles.